 Paul is affirming that the saints will not only judge the unbelievers, those associated with the world system, but angels also.
 The saints, those who comprise the body of Christ, believers from Pentecost to the Rapture, will sit in judgment along with the Lord.
-The judgment of fallen angels by believers will be taken up again below.

-1. The Basis for the Judgment of Fallen Angels
+1. The Basis for the Judgment of Fallen

 The basis for the judgment of the fallen angels will be whether or not they remained faithful to God when Satan tempted them to join him in his initial rebellion against God (Ezekiel 28:11-19; Revelation 12:3-4a).
 That third of the angels who chose to join Satan will be judged at the Great White Throne.

-18. He who believes in Him is not judged; he who does not believe has been judged
+18. He who believes in Him is not judged; he who does not believe

-rather than the Light, for their deeds were evil.
+the darkness rather than the Light, for their deeds were evil.